wrr/wwwhisper-openshift/README.md

         git push origin master;

-   The first push will take up to 15 minutes; the script needs to download, compile and install many dependencies (nginx, wwwhisper, Tinkerer and Gollum that requires tons of gems).
+   The first push will take up to 15 minutes; a build script executed on OpenShift needs to download, compile and install many dependencies (nginx, wwwhisper, Tinkerer and Gollum that requires tons of gems).

 When the push finishes point your browser to *https://your_app_name-your_namespace.rhcloud.com*.
 You should see a login screen like this:

 ![Login prompt](https://raw.github.com/wrr/www/master/mixedbit.org/wwwhisper_screens/login_required.png)

 Sign-in with your email.
 The welcome page contains links to installed applications and short instructions how to use the site and grant access to other people.